 The Virtual Business Services feature provides visualization, orchestration, and reduced frequency and duration of service disruptions for multi-tier business applications running on heterogeneous operating systems and virtualization technologies.
 A virtual business service represents the multi-tier application as a consolidated entity that helps you manage operations for a business service.
-It builds on the high availability and disaster recovery provided for the individual tiers by Cluster Server and ApplicationHA products.
+It builds on the high availability and disaster recovery provided for the individual tiers by Veritas InfoScale products such as Cluster Server.

-Application components that are managed by Cluster Server, ApplicationHA, or Microsoft Failover Clustering can be actively managed through a virtual business service.
+Application components that are managed by Cluster Server or Microsoft Failover Clustering can be actively managed through a virtual business service.

-You can use the Veritas Operations Manager Management Server console to create, configure, and manage virtual business services.
+You can use the Veritas InfoScale Operations Manager Management Server console to create, configure, and manage virtual business services.